heptocat/fortune/README.md

 Quotes are seperated by %.
 See https://wiki.archlinux.org/index.php/Fortune#Creating_custom_files

-# Topics
+# topics
-collection of fortune cookies to any imaginable topic, sorted in directories.
+Collection of fortune cookies to any imaginable topic, sorted in directories.
 Every directory has a [directory]-all.
 This is not meant to collect all subtopics, but as a file for all things that do not fit in a subtopic
 ## films
 * [lordoftherings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings)
 * [harrypotter](https://en.wikipedia.org/wiki/Harry_Potter)